MIG Welding Sheet Metal

 Tack-Weld Patch Panel In Place

-Thin gauge sheet metals are more difficult to fit up for welding than most other metals.
+Thin gauge sheet metals are more difficult to fit up than thicker metals.
 Tack welding is used as a method of holding the panels together during the welding process without warping them from the heat.
 Tacks about one inch apart usually suffice.

 Avoid Warping the Sheet Metal

-It's very possible to warp the metal on your car while welding the patch panel in place.
-Begin the final welding with one small portion at a time.
+It's very possible to warp panels on your car while welding them in place.
+This is common with beginning welders.

 CAUTION: Do not try to run a weld bead from one end to the other!